gamedevware/charon/docs/gamedata/glossary.rst

 Branch
    In the web application, a branch is a specific variant of game data within a project.
 It can be used to manage different versions or stages of the game data.

+API Key
+   A unique identifier generated for a user in the User's Profile "API Keys" section, which can be used to access the REST API and CLI for various operations.
+It allows for automation of game build processes, such as pushing game data to local GIT repositories.

 Publication
    The process of exporting game data in a format that can be loaded into the game.